 It’s difficult to watch our loved ones spiral into their addiction.
 Sometimes, it can become so painful that we start to question if we’re responsible for what has happened to them.
-However, friends and family members of addicts can stop placing the blame on themselves by utilizing something called "The 3 C's Rule."
-The three C’s stand for “I didn’t Cause it,” “I can’t Cure it,” and “I can’t Control it."
+However, friends and family members of people who struggle with addiction can stop placing the blame on themselves by utilizing something called "The 3 C's Rule."
+The three C’s stand for “I didn’t cause it,” “I can’t cure it,” and “I can’t control it."

 To help you get rid of guilt and guard your mental health, here’s an in-depth explanation of the three C’s.

 Generally, this is an important mantra when it comes to healthy relationships.
-The rule of three C’s operates from the belief that everyone is responsible for their own actions and behaviors, including the addict and those who love them.
+The rule of three C’s operates from the belief that everyone is responsible for their own actions and behaviors, including people with addiction and those who love them.

 Don’t fall victim to these statements.
 It can be easy to think that when someone treats us poorly, there must be a justified reason for it.
 However, “I didn’t cause it” forces us to recognize that we are not responsible for another person’s behavior, only our own.